davepinch/pinchy.cc/collections/_backlog/2022-05-15-render-quote-as-svg.md

 ---
-title: "TODO: Render quote as SVG"
+title: "Render quote as SVG"
 tags:
   - To Do
   - Quote